 Control – Capturing relevant data during the transitions related to either onboarding or going remote is critical, but this then becomes an ongoing process, not a point in time.
 Once everyone settles into the new normal, the same day to day challenges (maintaining an accurate usage profile, keeping security patches current, minimizing shadow IT, keeping control of employee expenses associated with equipment usage that falls outside the scope of IT), all of this continues to execute, and possibly with more wobble in the system since the whole operational model is shifting.
 This is likely to be less of an issue for larger enterprises who are generally used to a distributed (remote) workforce and have well-established procedures to fall back on.
 The real challenge is with the mid-market, who is very suddenly faced with a mandated new reality for which they are ill-prepared.

 Continuity – All business runs on process, regardless of the associated deliverable.
-Everyone is part of a process chain (or a subset of a supply chain), and every link in that process chain is supported by IT infrastructure that includes PCs, servers, cloud infrastructure, mobile devices, etc. Business continuity is (clearly) critical to business success, and maintaining this continuity is enabled by the deployment of an IT Asset Management infrastructure.
-ITAM solutions provide the visibility, control, and continuity needed to ensure an enterprise’s core competency is not compromised by shifts in the operating environment
+Everyone is part of a process chain (or a subset of a supply chain), and every link in that process chain is supported by IT infrastructure that includes PCs, servers, cloud infrastructure, mobile devices, etc. Business continuity is critical to business success, and maintaining this continuity is enabled by the deployment of an Enterprise Technology Orchestration solution.
+ETO solutions provide the visibility, control, and continuity needed to ensure an enterprise’s core competency is not compromised by shifts in the operating environment

 We are seeing this played out over and over, and it’s not going well.
 A simple example is local schools (K-12) who are closing on very short notice, asking students to take classes remotely and have no plan in place to manage such an abrupt transition so quickly.
-The school administrators are literally making up their responses on the fly, and this is one of those instances where an IT Asset Management system can provide both the visibility and control they are going to desperately need if our kids have any chance of graduating on schedule.
-The same framework applies to nearly any mid-market business these days; if you’ve assumed a remote workforce, to begin with, you’re probably in reasonable shape.
-Of course, most companies have not, do not have the proper ITAM system in place, and are at best relying on spreadsheets to keep track of the IT estate.
+The school administrators are literally making up their responses on the fly, and this is one of those instances where an Enterprise Technology Orchestration system can provide both the visibility and control they are going to desperately need if our kids have any chance of graduating on schedule.
+The same framework applies to nearly any mid-market business these days; if you’ve assumed a remote workforce to begin with, you’re probably in reasonable shape.
+Of course, most companies have not, do not have the proper IT control system in place, and are at best relying on spreadsheets to keep track of the IT estate.
 These companies are already far behind the curve before even leaving the gate, and any hope of catching up requires infrastructure to support the new model we’re all being forced into.

-A well-designed IT Asset Management solution can be a real panacea under the current circumstances, both to help with transitional requirements as well as going forward once everything settles.
+A well-designed Enterprise Technology Orchestration solution can be a real panacea under the current circumstances, both to help with transitional requirements as well as going forward once everything settles.
 For further information, please visit contact us at email@example.com